-

 Other audit services

-We consult clients in the questions related to the application and use of foreign financial aid of EU and other funds, as well as preparation of related financial reports.
+We help clients with the application and use of foreign financial aid of EU and other funds and help prepare financial reports.

 -